The Trinity Audio WordPress plugin implementation Guide

 In this menu you can choose the following:

-- Gender: here you will see the default gender reading the text based on your choosing.
+Gender: here you will see the default gender reading the text based on your choice.
 If you want to change it per this specific post, this is the place to do so.

 This section is for debugging purposes.
 In case you run into a problem, make sure all tokens are generated.
 If you reach out to our support, we might ask you to provide this information or to click on “Regenerate token”.